ptikobj/george-chapman-studio/_posts/2023-07-28-mohammed-sami.md

 disintegrates into the shadowed edges of the painting.

 ![Mohammed Sami, 'Weeping Walls III' (2022).
 Mixed media on linen.
 75.5 x 65 cm.
 Photo by Rob Harris.
 Courtesy of the artist and Modern Art, London](/assets/img/mohammed-sami-5.jpg)

+Mohammed Sami, 'Weeping Walls III' (2022).
+Mixed media on linen.
+75.5 x 65 cm.
+Photo by Rob Harris.
+Courtesy of the artist and Modern Art, London

 There's a saying that Stepanova quotes from her great-grandfather in her
 memoirs: _'es redt zich azoi'_, literally, 'it is indeed so', but the